AngryProgrammerInside/NC-API-Documentation/README.md

 $NC2Customers = Get-NCCustomerList -NcSession $Connection2
 ```

-Another useful pameter when connecting is the **DefaultCustomerID**, this sets the default scope for when calling cmdlets such as Get-NCDeviceList, so if I were to perform the following connection and function call it would only give me all devices associated with CustomerID 333
+Another useful pameter when connecting is the **DefaultCustomerID**, this sets the default scope for when calling cmdlets such as Get-NCDeviceList without a parameter, so if I were to perform the following connection and function call it would only give me all devices associated with CustomerID 333

 ``` powershell
 New-NCentralConnection "$NCentralFQDN" -JWT "$JWT1" -DefaultCustomerID 333